BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Shaqsdean/README.md

   "Help" vs. "Assist" - Help is widely known than assist

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
+It helps  Breaking Down Complex Ideas
+Appealing to Different Learning Styles
+It helps in Enhancing Memory Retention
+It also helps in  Simplifying Complex Information it Encourages Active Learning

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
+Charts can be used on Data Driven projects e.g line, pie and bar charts diagrams can be used for workflows e.g flowcharts Graphs can be used for variable project such as line graphs

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?